admaia/portfolio/README.md

 Here’s what I focused on for the final design:

 - **Responsive Layout**: The website adjusts to different screen sizes, including phones and tablets.
-- **Theme Switching**: Added a feature to switch between light and dark themes.
+- **Theme Switching**: I added a feature to switch between light and dark themes.
-- **Background**: Used a vector image as a repeating background with some opacity to make the design more interesting.
+- **Background**: I used a vector image as a repeating background with some opacity to make the design more interesting.
+- **Various animations**: I added various animations to make the website more engaging and fun as it is a very simple layout.

 ## Technical Details